-Languages used to describe characteristics of certain domains are called Domain-Specific Languages (DSLs) [12].
-Currently, DSLs have been developed and applied to several different domains.
-For example, there are DSLs applied to software architectures anomalies [1] and performance testing [7] [8].
-The difference among these DSL are defined by theirs syntax and semantic, which are determined by the problem domain.
+Languages used to describe characteristics of certain domains are called Domain-Specific Languages (DSLs) [14].
+Currently, DSLs have been applied to several different domains.
+For example, there are DSLs applied to software architectures anomalies [1] or performance testing [7] [8].
+The difference among these DSLs are defined by theirs syntax and semantic, which are determined by the problem domain.
 It is important to mention that several different DSLs can be used to represent a domain in order to model its characteristics, without necessarily overlapping them.

-Despite all the benefits of DSLs, there is still some effort needed to develop these DSLs.
-Therefore, it is important that these languages meet several usability and satisfaction criteria related to the user experience [21].
+Despite all the benefits of DSLs, there is still some effort needed to develop DSLs.
+Therefore, it is important that these languages meet several usability and satisfaction criteria related to the user experience [32].
 Meeting these criteria will enable users to use these languages in a more independent and easier way.
-This is even more important if we consider the existing diversity of domains and contexts in which DSLs can be applied to.
-Furthermore, users (i.e. software engineers) satisfaction is an important criteria that has to be taken into account when developing a DSL.
+This is even more important if someone considers the existing diversity of domains and contexts in which DSLs can be applied to.
+Furthermore, users (i.e. software engineers) satisfaction is an important criteria that has to be taken into account when developing a DSL [24].

-Therefore, considering different DSL concepts, or even different domains in which DSLs are applied to, this paper presents a framework to evaluate the usability of DSLs: the Usability of Domain-Specific Languages (Usa-DSL) framework.
-This framework takes into consideration the aspects from Human-Computer Interaction and apply them to the evaluation of the usability of DSLs.
-This paper also presents a first evaluation of the framework based on the Focus Group method [14, 15].
+Therefore, considering different DSL concepts, or even different domains in which DSLs are applied to, this paper presents a framework to evaluate DSLs usability: the Usability Evaluation of Domain-Specific Languages (Usa-DSL) framework.
+This framework takes into consideration Human-Computer Interaction (HCI) aspects and apply them to the evaluation of DSLs usability.
+This paper also presents the framework evaluation based on a Focus Group [18, 20].